 Open the web browser of your choice and enter the URL

 After this, you will move to the first page of the Collabtive web installer.

 You need to Select the installer language and verify that you have met all system requirements before choosing MySQL as the database driver.

 - Choose the MySQL database host, database name, database username, and database password.
 After this, just click to pursue the installation.

 - On the next page, create an administrator user and set its password.

 - For security reasons, we suggest that you remove the ‘install.php’ and ‘update.php’ files from the server.

 You should now have fully installed Collabtive.

-Login to the Administrator back end area at ‘http:///your-domain.com‘ to configure Collabtive so that it suits your needs.
-You can also stretch the functionality of your installation by using plugins and more.
+Hence, Log in to the Administrator back-end area at ‘http:///your-domain.com‘ to configure Collabtive so that it suits your needs. with the help of plugins, you can also stretch the functionality of your installation.